mramshaw/Intro-to-ML/Image_Classifier/README.md

 Once you have fixed (or not) any quantization issues, you should be presented with voluminous help.

 ## Execution

+There are two different models, different image sizes, and two stepping options available.

+The plan is to start with the first model (MobileNet) and proceed to the second (Inception) if the upgrade can be made without an unacceptable loss in execution time (and on my machine it can).

 #### TensorBoard